North Bay field school (August 27 to august 30, 2018)

 This CREATE ABATE field school examined how science and local knowledge inform policies and shape how we manage cyanobacteria blooms in Ontario.
 The provincial legislation and regulations empower watershed authorities to coordinate the integration of science and local knowledge to form policy decisions.

 We used Callander Bay, an embayment of Lake Nipissing, as the study site to understand how cyanobacteria blooms are assessed and managed at the local level.
-Callander Bay has an occasional cyanobacteria bloom, which threatens the local drinking water supply, tourism industry, and recreational activities, among other economic, social and environmental values.
-We will hear from various agency and local representatives involved in assessing and managing risks.
+Callander Bay has an occasional cyanobacteria bloom, which threatens the local drinking water supply, tourism industry, and recreational activities, among other economic, social, and environmental values.
+We heard from various agency and local representatives involved in assessing and managing risks.